derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 This closing curly brace simply defines the end of the `toggleImageOpacity` function.
 There are no *right* or *better* improvement possibilities.

-So far in this section we have introduced some of the vocabulary, concepts, and considerations of advanced coders.
+In this section we introduced some of the vocabulary, concepts, and considerations of advanced coders.
 Overwhelming I know.
-Hopefully a few things began to click though.
-Regardless, seeds should be planted that will bear fruit in the Coding and JavaScript chapter and beyond.
+Hopefully a few things made sense though.
+Regardless, seeds should be planted that will bear fruit later in your learn-to-code journey.

+The next chapter, Coding and JavaScript, will bypass much of the above advanced material in favor of a simplified approach.
+As you progress as a coder, you can begin to make code *right* and *better*.
+Until then, the goal is to make code that works.